-An episode is defined as the services provided by a hospital in the continuous course of care of a patient with a health condition.
+An episode is defined as the services provided by a hospital in the continuous course of care for a patient with a health condition.
 It may cover a sequence from emergency through inpatient to outpatient services.

 Episodes in all hospital settings increased over the June quarter: Public hospitals (8.6%), private hospitals (13.8%), day hospital facilities (13.8%) and hospital-substitutes (24.9%).